Thunivu: Reception

 Princy Alexandar of Onmanorama wrote "The message is also definitely an eye-opener for banks and corporates, but is not striking enough as the aim seems to be only to appease Ajith fans.
-The twists and turns in 'Thunivu' ensure the film is engaging.
-However, the drawback is the treatment and the plot’s failure to strike a balance".
+The twists and turns in Thunivu ensure the film is engaging.
+However, the drawback is the treatment and the plot’s failure to strike a balance."

 Thinkal Menon of OTT Play gave 3 out of 5 stars and wrote "Thunivu, undoubtedly, is a treat for Ajith fans and action lovers.
-An engaging second half and more focus on the message Vinoth intended to convey would have made the film a thorough entertainer".
-Behindwoods gave the film 2.75 out of 5 and wrote "Overall, Thunivu has enough in the first half to satisfy Ajith fans and families while the second half could have been handled better comparatively.
-As of now, the film ends up as a good watch for the festival".
-Sudhir Srinivasan of Cinema Express gave the film 3 out of 5 stars and wrote "How much you like Thunivu depends on how much you are willing to forgive its weak portions—and of course, how much you have missed seeing Ajith Kumar enjoy breaking bad".
+An engaging second half and more focus on the message Vinoth intended to convey would have made the film a thorough entertainer."
+Sudhir Srinivasan of Cinema Express gave the film 3 out of 5 stars and wrote "How much you like Thunivu depends on how much you are willing to forgive its weak portions—and of course, how much you have missed seeing Ajith Kumar enjoy breaking bad."